flavianowilliams/HICOLM3/README.md

 After install the user must create in working directory the following input files:

-* Hicolm.in, with relevant informations of structure, MD parameters and force field.
+* Hicolm.in, with relevant informations of structure, MD parameters and force field:

 ```
  # direct molecular dynamics